wallacexuhanxiao/tp/docs/DeveloperGuide.md

       Expected: The student whose `name` contains **Bob** will be listed.
 Number of the matched students is shown in the status message.

    1. Test case: `find name`<br>
-      Expected: No person is listed.
-Error details shown in the status message.
+      Expected: Error details shown in the status message.

 1. Find a student by `id`